-To establish a University-wide program that permits University classified employees and unclassified professional staff and librarians to voluntarily donate portions of their earned sick and/or vacation time to other such employees who have exhausted their own earned leave time, and who are suffering from a catastrophic health condition or injury, or who is needed to provide care to a member of the employee’s immediate family who is suffering from a catastrophic health condition or injury or involve a prolonged absence from work by the employee of 60 or more days.
+To establish a University-wide program that permits University classified employees, faculty, unclassified staff and librarians to voluntarily donate portions of their earned sick and/or vacation time to other such employees who have exhausted their own earned leave time, and who are suffering from a catastrophic health condition or injury, or who is needed to provide care to a member of the employee’s immediate family who is suffering from a catastrophic health condition or injury or involve a prolonged absence from work by the employee of 60 or more days.

 Eligibility to Receive Donated Leave

 Employee shall be eligible to receive donated sick or vacation leave if the employee:

 - Has completed at least one year of continuous University service.

 - Has exhausted all accrued sick, vacation and administrative leave, all sick leave injury benefits, if any, and all compensatory time off.

 - Has not, in the two-year period immediately preceding the employee’s need for donated leave, been disciplined for chronic or excessive absenteeism, chronic or excessive lateness or abuse of leave.